-I also enthusiastically endorse and thank our sponsors, Joe Nimble Footwear, Road ID, Fenix Lights, DeSoto Sports, and Lone Pine Chamber of Commerce, along with the drinks produced by Badwater Beverages.
+We also enthusiastically endorse and thank our sponsors, Road ID, FenixLight, Hyk Energy, DeSoto Sports, and Lone Pine Chamber of Commerce, along with the drinks produced by Badwater Beverages.

-Finally, we also thank our colleagues at Inyo County, the National Park Service, U.S. Forest Service, U.S Bureau of Land Management, California Department of Transportation, and California Highway Patrol - for their important and crucial roles in safeguarding the remarkable setting for this race and for helping to ensure that it runs smoothly, safely, and fairly.
+Finally, we also thank our colleagues with Inyo County, the National Park Service, U.S. Forest Service, California Department of Transportation, and California Highway Patrol for their important and crucial roles in safeguarding the remarkable setting for this race and for helping to ensure that it runs smoothly, safely, and fairly every year.

-Long live Badwater 135 and may the #BadwaterFamily remain forever strong!
+Long live Badwater 135 and may the Badwater Family remain forever strong!